crwilcox1234/homework4_EE282/README.md

-Alt-Homework 4 answers
+Homework 4 answers
 ======================

-Alt-Part1 : Summarize partitions of a genome assembly
+Part1 : Summarize partitions of a genome assembly
 -----------------------------------------------------

-Alt-Answers and code for this section will be in the Partitions_genome_assembly directory
+Answers and code for this section will be in the Partitions_genome_assembly directory
 -----------------------------------------------------------------------------------------

 For this section the Drosophila melanogaster genome was used: dmel-all-chromosome-r6.24.fasta